 When we use the calculator above to figure out the APR, we see that the APR is actually 39%.

 The example does not state 17.90% as the APR.
 Instead they call it a “price.”
 But why don’t they state the APR?

 The example given is structured like a merchant cash advance.
 A merchant cash advance is given in an upfront sum of cash in exchange for a slice of your future sales.
 Or it can be repaid by remitting fixed daily or weekly debits from your bank account.
-In Swift Capital’s example, it’s structured as an upfront sum of cash that’s repaid with fixed weekly payments.
+In the Swift Capital cash advance example, it’s structured as an upfront sum of cash which acts as Swift’s capital requirement.
+Then, the loan is repaid with fixed weekly payments.

-Because it’s structured like a merchant cash advance and not a typical business loan or line of credit, they don’t have to state the APR and can avoid the regulatory caps on APR and interest.
+Because this Swift cash advance is structured like a merchant cash advance and not a typical business loan or line of credit, they don’t have to state the APR and can avoid the regulatory caps on APR and interest.
 Each state has different regulations on interest rates and some may have APR caps on consumer and commercial loans.

 Instead of Prepayment Penalties or Discounts, Full Repayment is Required

 Since Swift merchant cash advances are not considered a loan, a borrower cannot receive a discount or penalty when prepaying the loan early.
 In fact, upon signing a contract, the borrower is responsible to pay the full repayment amount, regardless of when they decide to pay it.